raluvy95/FelidaBrowser/README.md

 # Building & installing
 There's no new precompiled build yet, so the only option is to build it yourself.<br><br>

 You need to clone this repository, then go to the folder, open in terminal and use `npm i --save`.
-Finally, run `./run.bat` if you're using Windows, otherwise `run.sh`.
+Finally, run `./run.bat` if you're using Windows, otherwise `run.sh`.<br>
+Alternatively, use `npm run build` to build a binary version (make sure to have `electron-packager` installed locally)

 # System Requirements